jamescl604/MSFSVoiceAttackPlugin/Readme.md

 6. Restart Voice Attack  and you should be good to go!

 #### Optional : Import the example profile
 In the zip file there is an example Voice Attack profile (.vap file) with commands for setting radios and using the variables.
-You can copy these commands into you existing profiles if you want or extend the example.
+You can copy these commands into your existing profiles if you want or extend the example.

 ![Image of importing a profile](content/ImportProfile.jpg)